 But MBAs are notoriously expensive.
 The average MBA candidate can expect to shell out over $200k for an MBA from a top program.
 Even with the GI Bill and a match from the school via the Yellow Ribbon Program, veterans attending top business schools can still have a significant deficit in funding.

 There are many scholarships, however, specifically for veterans interested in pursuing their MBA which can help greatly offset the costs of attendance or even negate them completely.

 Vanderbilt University: Bass Military Scholars

-This program provides eligible veterans at the Own School of Management with $25,000 per year for the cost of attendance.
+This program provides eligible veterans at the Owen Graduate School of Management with $25,000 per year for the cost of attendance.
 Additionally, those who are selected for the scholarship will get the opportunity to share their military experiences in campus-wide events.